-The Time is Now: The Week Before School Starts
+The Time is Now: Especially When School Starts

 All the best to everyone out there working to increase kids health and happiness.
 Please feel free to add any insights or links you have to the comments and let’s get more kids doing yoga!

 Aruna Kathy Humphrys

 Kids Yoga Teacher Certification – Registration Now Open!
 Don’t miss out on the Young Yoga Masters Kids Yoga Teacher Training course.
 Its like no other!
 Pass on the wisdom of yoga to the future generations!
 Too see the upcoming courses click here.

 Young Yoga Masters is a Registered Children’s Yoga School with Yoga Alliance.

 If you take a Kids Yoga Training – take one that counts towards your Certification!